ClickHouse Pricing 2026: Cloud vs Self-Hosted Cost Comparison

 Redshift Pricing Model

-Amazon Redshift offers two pricing structures in 2026: provisioned clusters (fixed node allocation billed hourly) and Redshift Serverless (usage-based RPU-hour billing introduced in 2026, now mainstream).
+Amazon Redshift offers two pricing structures in 2026: provisioned clusters (fixed node allocation billed hourly) and Redshift Serverless (usage-based RPU-hour billing, generally available since 2022, now mainstream in 2026).
 Provisioned pricing varies by node type:

 DC2 (dense compute): $0.25–$4.80/hour per node (optimized for <500GB datasets)